 - Make any other order that justice requires (for example, a stay of proceedings which allows the Crown to re-lay charges within one year of the stay).

-In the event that the Crown chooses to withdraw charges, or fails to re-lay charges within a one-year period following a stay ordered by the Court of Appeal, there is no charge on record, and this has the effect of ending the proceedings.
+If the Crown decides to withdraw charges, or doesn’t re-lay charges within a one-year period after the Court of Appeal’s decision to stay the charges, there is no charge on record, and this has the effect of ending the proceedings.

-The below chart is a simplified representation of the paths a wrongly convicted person may take through the criminal justice system when seeking to correct a wrongful conviction.
+The below chart shows the paths a wrongly convicted person may take through the criminal justice system.
 The chart does not include processes related to a stay of proceedings.